lvgl/lvgl/docs/intro/introduction.rst

 Why do I see nonsense colors on the screen?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Probably LVGL's color format is not compatible with your display's color format.
+The configured LVGL color format is probably not compatible with your display's color format.
 Check :c:macro:`LV_COLOR_DEPTH` in *lv_conf.h*.

 How do I speed up my UI?
 ^^^^^^^^^^^^^^^^^^^^^^^^

-- Turn on compiler optimization and enable cache if your MCU has it.
+- Turn on compiler optimization and enable instruction- and data-caching if your MCU has them.
 - Increase the size of the display buffer.
 - Use two display buffers and flush the buffer with DMA (or similar peripheral) in the background.
 - Increase the clock speed of the SPI or parallel port if you use them to drive the display.